 - 1. The supervisor submits the "Proposed Departmental and University Examiners Form" (Appendix B) to the Graduate Administrator at least 8 weeks before the exam date. - 2.
 Upon return of the approved "Proposed Department and University Examiners Form" the supervisor contracts examiners for willingness and date/time availability. - 3.
 A completed "Doctoral Thesis Examination Request Form" (Appendix D) is submitted at least 7 weeks before the exam date to the Graduate Administrator. - 4.
 PhD candidates must submit their thesis electronically at least 6 weeks before the exam date.
 Thesis Guidelines - 5.
 Arrangements for the exam: The External Examiner must arrange for their own travel and accommodation for the examination.
 The External Examiner will submit their expenses to SGPS and the first \$500 will be covered.
 Any expenses above \$500 are the responsibility of the Supervisor except in the case where the External Examiner is giving a seminar (Menten etc.).
-If the external examiner will be not be travelling to Western (i.e. attending remotely), arrangements must be made so that the external examiner can hear and view the candidates public lecture and participate in the exam.
-SGPS guidelines for this can be found in section 8.4.1, subsection 8.4.1.1, on the following web page: Thesis Regulations The Schulich technical support personnel can help to set up cameras and microphone in MSB 384; participation in the exam can usually be done with a laptop, although a backup plan (using a phone, for example) should also be made.
+If the external examiner will not be travelling to Western (i.e. attending remotely), arrangements must be made so that the external examiner can hear and view the candidates public lecture and participate in the exam.
+SGPS guidelines for this can be found in SGPS Regulations, under "Thesis: Procedures Exam and Submission". - 6.
+The Schulich technical support personnel can help to set up cameras and microphone in MSB 384; participation in the exam can usually be done with a laptop, although a backup plan (using a phone, for example) should also be made.